jennaose/rust_internship/day-3.md

             let y: f32 = 3.0; // f32

 this line of code assigns `3.0` fractional number to `y` variable with data type `float` and size 32 bits

+-**Boolean:** this is a data type used when a true or a false value is needed. it is defined using the `bool` keyword

+            let heisthere : bool= true;

+-**Character:** This is used when declaring alphabetic values.
+It can also be